 C And E

-When the shooter keeps losing.
+A Cold Dice is when the shooter keeps losing.

 Come Out Roll